dasec/fishy/doc/source/02_filesystem_datastructures.rst

 Superblock
 **********

-The superblock contains general information about the filesystem bock counts and sizes, states, versions, timestamps and others.
+The superblock contains general information about the filesystem bock counts, sizes, states, versions, timestamps and others.
 It is located at byte 1024 of the filesystem and uses 1024 byte of its block, creating a superblock-slack (depending on the block size).
-Redundant copies of the superblock are stored in each block group, unless the sparse_super feature flag is set, which will store these redundant copies in block groups 0 and to the power of 3, 5 and 7 instead.
+Redundant copies of the superblock are stored in block groups with numbers 0 and to the power of 3, 5 and 7, unless the sparse_super feature flag is not set, which will store these redundant copies in each block group.
 Entries are amongst other information:

 * total block and inode count